Witnessing a Will in the UK: Who can Witness a Will?

 • in front of the lawyer in their office

-• by the testator at home (a ‘testator' is the person who is the subject of the Will)
+• by the testator at home (a ‘testator' is the person who is making the Will for themselves)

-It is usually preferrable that the Will is completed under the supervision of the professional who drafted it to ensure the strict requirements are met.
+It is usually preferrable that the Will is completed under the supervision of the professional who drafted it to ensure the strict legal requirements for a valid Will are met.
 However, this may not always be possible for example in cases of ill-health or emergency.

 If you find yourself executing your Will without expert supervision, there are some important steps to remember:

-• the testator must sign the Will in the presence of two witnesses
+• the testator must sign the Will in the presence of two adult witnesses

 • the testator and both witnesses must be present together when the Will is signed and completed